rundel/diffmatchpatch/cran-comments.md

 ## R CMD check results

-Thegre were no ERRORs, WARNINGS, or NOTEs.
+There are no ERRORs or WARNINGs.

+There is only 1 NOTE:

 * This is a new release.